The CLI of .NET is a command-line interface provided by the .NET SDK that allows performing tasks and actions to manage .NET projects.

 This command will create a folder called MyFirstApi with the basic structure of a web API project.

-With the CLI, we can also manage the dependencies of our project.
+With the CLI we can also manage our project’s dependencies.

 For example, to add the Microsoft.EntityFrameworkCore package:

-When you clone an existing project or add new packages, you may need to restore the dependencies.
-For that, use the dotnet restore command.
+When you clone an existing project or add new packages, you may need to restore dependencies.
+To do this, use the dotnet restore command.

-Of course, we can also run and compile our project.
+Of course, we can also compile and run our project.

 To run an ASP.NET Core project, use the dotnet run command.
 This command compiles the project (if necessary) and runs it.

-Once you have created a project, you can build it using the dotnet build command.
-This command compiles the source code and generates the binary files needed to run the application.
+Once you’ve created a project, you can compile it using the dotnet build command.
+This command compiles the source code and generates the necessary binary files to run the application.

 - -c|—configuration: Debug/Release (-c release)

-If you want to delete the files generated during the build, you can use the dotnet clean command.
+If you want to delete the files generated during compilation, you can use the dotnet clean command.

 If your project includes unit tests, you can run them using the dotnet test command.

-When you are ready to deploy your application, you can use the dotnet publish command to generate the files necessary for publication.
+When you’re ready to deploy your application, you can use the dotnet publish command to generate the necessary files for publishing.

 To distribute a compiled application: